 The spot silver price does not reflect a dealer premium or any associated costs.
 Dealers will use the spot price to determine pricing by taking the spot price and adding their markup.
 These markups can range from less than one dollar to thousands of dollars over the spot price depending on the product and scarcity.

 Are dealer premiums a fixed amount or percentage over the spot price of silver?

 While dealers will use a fixed amount over spot, such as $.99 over spot for ABC coin, dealer premiums can and do change based on market conditions and product.
 There is no fixed percentage markup that is set in stone.

 Am I going to lose money because the dealer will buy from me at spot or under the spot silver price?

 While losing money is always a possibility with any type of investment, just because there is a dealer spread does not necessarily mean one will lose money on their silver holdings.
 For example, if one buys a silver round at 75¢ over the spot silver price, and one wanted to sell it back immediately, then yes he or she would likely lose money.
-In addition, should silver prices fall with all other factors being equal, he or she will lose money.
-On the other hand, should the spot silver price rise, it may rise more than enough for the purchaser to make a profit over and above what they originally paid for their bullion product.
+In addition, should silver prices fall with all other factors being equal he or she will lose money.
+Should the spot silver price rise, however, it may rise more than enough for the purchaser to make a profit over and above what they originally paid for their bullion product.
 Most buyers of physical silver bullion buy their investments for the long-term and are not concerned with short-term day-to-day price fluctuations.